Alumni

 Biography

-Robyn is the Associate Librarian, Harrel Health Sciences Library at Penn State Hershey.
+Robyn currently is an Associate Librarian (with tenure) at the Harrell Health Sciences Library at Penn State College of Medicine.
 She has a Bachelor’s of Science degree from the State University of New York, Fredonia.
 She earned her M.A. in Pharmacology at SUNY, Buffalo, her M.L.I.S.
 (Library & Information Science), as well as her Biomedical Informatics and Health Sciences Librarianship Traineeship certificate at the University of Pittsburgh.
-She is currently settling into her new home in Hershey PA.
+More recently she completed a certificate in Business Analytics from Penn State University.

 Awards